Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 How to Use Resume Action Verbs the Right Way

-A common mistake: dumping random power verbs into your resume hoping the ATS bites.
-That is keyword stuffing.
+A common mistake?
+Dumping random power verbs into your resume hoping the ATS bites.
+That’s keyword stuffing.
 It gets you rejected by both algorithms and humans.

 Step 1: Match the Verb to the Job Description